ioannagkika/news_articles_classification/README.md

 # Dockerized Model

-This is the dockerized version of the news articles classifier model that serves an HTTP API.
+In the dockerized_model folder you will find the dockerized version of the news articles classifier model that serves an HTTP API.

 ## Instructions